aanassor1/Football-League-Displayer/README.md

 ## Description

-In the later semester of my second year in university, we were tasked with creating an in-depth Java Spring Web Application that involve using databases.
+This project cosists of an in-depth Java Spring Web Application that involve using databases.

-This task was based on a football league.
-We had to create base classes (Fixture, League, Player, Statistics, Team) and set the relationship for each of them in the database (one-to-many, many-to-many, many-to-one).
+This project was based on a football league.
+I had to create base classes (Fixture, League, Player, Statistics, Team) and set the relationship for each of them in the database (one-to-many, many-to-many, many-to-one).

 Controllers had to be created to control each of these classes for creation and deletion in the database.
 An additional controller also displays the different objects on a web app view to the user.

 Repositories was also used to give the ability to look for different objects using their id, name etc.

+## What I learnt
+* Spring MVC
+* Java Classes
+* Creating relationships
+* Controllers
+* Repositories

 ## Installation